 - Approval of the completed Senior Experience: Spanish Multimedia Portfolio.

 - A grade average of C is required for the major.
-At least four of the advanced Spanish courses must be taken on the Appleton campus.
+At least four of the advanced Spanish courses (400-level and up) must be taken on the Appleton campus.

 Required for the Spanish minor

-The Spanish department strongly advises majors and minors to participate in off-campus programs in Latin America or Spain to fulfill program requirements and complement departmental offerings.
-Non-majors with sufficient linguistic preparation are also encouraged to participate in sponsored programs.
-Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Government, Art, History, and Music.
-Please contact the department chair or the off-campus programs office for additional information.
+The Spanish department strongly advises majors and minors to participate in off-campus programs in Spain or Latin America to fulfill program requirements and complement departmental offerings.
+Non-majors with sufficient linguistic preparation are also encouraged to participate.
+Off-campus offerings include a variety of disciplines taught in Spanish, such as biology, psychology, government, economics, history, art history, music history, etc. Please contact the specific department, the Registrar and the Director of Off-Campus Programs for information on credit transfer toward requirements outside of the Spanish program.

-At the beginning and intermediate levels, courses are numbered to indicate relative difficulty.
-Courses numbered 101-201 are primarily language courses and require the least proficiency in Spanish.
-They introduce students to the most important grammatical concepts and linguistic skills, making gradual progress to an intermediate level of competency.
-Any SPAN 200-level class satisfies the General Education Requirement in Foreign Language Competency.
-SPAN 202 is a gateway course to advanced offerings in the major.
+Courses numbered 101-201 are primarily language and general culture courses.
+They introduce students to the most important linguistic skills until they reach an intermediate level of competency.
+Any SPAN 200-level class satisfies the general education requirement in language competency.
+SPAN 202 is a gateway course to the major but it does not count as one of the requirements.
 It provides intensive practice in the linguistic and analytic skills that students will need to succeed in subsequent classes.
-Courses numbered in the 300s provide linguistic development through the study of specific academic subjects.
-They introduce the student to the analyses of literature and film, advanced grammatical concepts, and phonetics.
-The 400-level courses provide continued practice in linguistic and academic skills through the exploration of a variety of cultural, political, artistic and literary topics.
-Courses at the 500-level are seminars for advanced majors.
-They explore a variety of topics and materials pertinent to our faculty’s fields of research and expertise.
-Students are expected to participate fluently in high-level academic discussions and produce superior scholarly work appropriate for this last stage in their education.
+Courses numbered in the 300s provide communicative and intellectual development through the study of specific knowledge areas (literature, film, news media, linguistics).
+The 400-level courses provide more advanced exploration of cultural, socio-political, artistic, filmic and literary topics.
+Courses at the 500-level are seminars for advanced majors that delve into specific and sophisticated academic topics pertinent to our faculty’s fields of research and expertise.
+Students are expected to participate fluently in high-level academic discussions and produce superior scholarly work appropriate for this final stage in their college education.

 Senior Experience in Spanish

-The Spanish Department’s Senior Experience consists of a Multimedia Portfolio that provides measurable evidence demonstrating that students have developed the intellectual qualities, knowledge and linguistic skills essential to their future success.
+The Spanish department's Senior Experience consists of a multimedia portfolio that provides measurable evidence of the academic work, cultural competence, and communication skills required of Spanish majors.
 The portfolio is a requirement for completion of the major.
-It presents a collection of evidence sufficient to prove that a student has achieved the learning goals established by the program.
-The portfolio also serves as a measure of students’ steady progress towards those goals by allowing comparisons between early class assignments (audio or written) and later ones, so that students can gauge their improvement and focus on the development of specific skills.
+It presents a collection of evidence that demonstrates a student's attainment of the learning goals established by the program.
+The portfolio also serves as a measure of students' steady progress towards those goals by allowing comparisons between early and recent academic work.
 Students are encouraged to provide a title for their portfolio that is appropriate and descriptive of its content.

-Students pursuing double majors, double degrees, and education certification are strongly encouraged to consult with their advisors and department chairs to plan their overall senior experience as early as possible, especially if they are interested in pursuing an interdisciplinary capstone that integrates both majors, or combines their student teaching with a project in their major.
+Students pursuing double majors, double degrees or teacher certification are strongly encouraged to consult with their advisors and department chairs to plan their senior experiences as early as possible, especially if they are interested in pursuing an interdisciplinary capstone.

-Spanish majors are required to submit their multimedia portfolio in the required format to the Spanish Department by Friday of the third week of their final term at Lawrence.
-Spanish faculty members assigned by the chairperson will assess the portfolio and communicate the outcome of their evaluation to the students by the seventh week of the term.
+Spanish majors are required to submit their multimedia portfolio in the required format to the Spanish department by the third Friday of their final term at Lawrence.
+Spanish faculty members will assess the portfolio and communicate the outcome of their evaluation to the students by the seventh week of the term.
 Unapproved portfolios must be revised and resubmitted before the last day of classes in order for students to graduate.

 The portfolio must include the following components: